rsmith0906/InterviewProject1/README.md

 # Developer Candidate Exercise: Simple Banking Application

 Welcome to the Developer Candidate Exercise!
 This project is designed to evaluate your problem-solving, debugging, and coding skills.
 You'll be working on a simple banking application that supports deposits and withdrawals.

 The starting point for this exercise is running the unit tests.
+Based on the test failures the interviewee should diagnose why the failure happened and ensure all unit tests pass.
+Once all tests pass run the console application to ensure it is operational.

 ---